syncthing/syncthing/README.md

 5. **Universally Available**

    Syncthing should run on every common computer.
 We are mindful that the latest technology is not always available to any given individual.

 6. **For Individuals**

-   Syncthing is primarily about empowering the individual user with safe, secure and easy to use file synchronization.
+   Syncthing is primarily about empowering the individual user with safe, secure, and easy-to-use file synchronization.

 7. **Everything Else**

-   There are many things we care about that don't make it on to the list.
-It is fine to optimize for these values, as long as they are not in conflict with the stated goals above.
+   There are many things we care about that don't make it onto the list.
+   It is fine to optimize for these values, as long as they are not in conflict with the goals stated above.

 ## Getting Started

-Take a look at the [getting started guide][2].
+Take a look at the [Getting Started guide][2].

-There are a few examples for keeping Syncthing running in the background on your system in [the etc directory][3].
-There are also several [GUI implementations][11] for Windows, Mac and Linux.
+There are a few examples for keeping Syncthing running in the background on your system, in the program's [etc directory][3].

+There are also several [GUI implementations][11] for Windows, macOS, and Linux.

 ## Docker